-Students are encouraged to sign up on the OrgSync portal to learn more about student organizations, events, and involvement opportunities.
+Students are encouraged to sign up on the Engage portal to learn more about student organizations, events, and involvement opportunities.
 Questions about starting a new student organization or finding an existing student organization or involvement can be directed to SLLD via email at email@example.com.

 Starting a new student organization

 Undergraduate and graduate students can start a new student organization based on academic program, hobbies, interests, or topics at any point during the academic year.
-Student organizations must remain open to all members of Metropolitan State University and provide important spaces for community building.
+Student organizations must remain open to all members of Metropolitan State and provide important spaces for community building.

 To start a new student organization, participants must have a: